 - Wait 24 hours before subjecting surfaces to light use.
 Care should be used during the first week after application as the finish is curing to its ultimate hardness.
 In floor applications, avoid heavy traffic and replacing of furniture for 72 hours after the final coat.
 When replacing furniture, do not slide.
 Do not install rugs or clean floors for 7 days.

 - An artist’s brush with firm bristles is handy for picking off lint before the finish dries.

 Selecting the appropriate topcoat and correctly applying it will help to provide lasting, durable protection for the life of your project.
-A clear top coat finish will protect surfaces from abrasions, marring, chipping, and damaged caused by water and alcohol.
-Exterior finishes provide superior Ultraviolet protection and also help surfaces resist damage caused by water exposure, wind and weather.
+A clear topcoat finish will protect surfaces from abrasions, marring, chipping, and damage caused by water and alcohol.
+Exterior finishes provide superior ultraviolet protection and also help surfaces resist damage caused by water exposure, wind, and weather.